andrew-torda/seq_compat/README.md

 # Structure
 There are a few commands.
 These live under `cmd`.
 They are very short and quickly drop into a package which lives under `pkg`.

+# To Do

+Add an option for chimera output.

+# Regrets

+## Precision
+This is not a regret.
+All the calculations are done in single precision.
+That is fine and accurate enough for us.
+It does mean that the code is full of `float32` casts.